reldrid3/Crop_Yield_Analysis/README.md

 ![Screen Shot 2022-09-15 at 9 34 11 AM](https://user-images.githubusercontent.com/99676466/190446148-068d0828-c38e-471a-aea1-8f19b6a2a3bd.png)

-## Future Work
+## Recommedations for Future Analysis
 It would be worth expanding the model in future work by including more data points by using more years.
+With this we would also want to continue modelling for best feature selection, so we could reduce features that were not statistically significant.
+To do this we would expand out statistical analysis including p-values on features for each countries model.
-One question worth adressing in future work is at what point does more fertilzer and pesticide application cease to increase yields?
+* One question worth adressing in future work: at what point does more fertilzer and pesticide application cease to increase yields?

+## What would we have done differently
+Our biggest challenge once we cleaned the data, was that in order to show correlation we had to filter out and run the model on each country which further reduced the amount of data for each crop.

+#### Technical or other Challenges